Code-Institute-Submissions/MartinFjellstrom-MS1-the-cave_AprResub/README.md

 ## Features left to implement

-* Sign up button and form on competitions page to allow users to easily sign up to competitions
+* Sign up button and form on competitions page to allow users to easily sign up to competitions.

 # Technologies Used